scorpiodiagrams/fdg/wiki/chapter001.md

 #+RESULTS:
 : #| the-metric |#

-The metric is expressed in rectangular coordinates, so the coordinate system is =R2-rect=.#Footnote(5) The component functions will be labeled as subscripted ~g~s.
+The metric is expressed in rectangular coordinates, so the coordinate system is #Code(R2-rect).#Footnote(5) The component functions will be labeled as subscripted #Code(g)s.

 We can now make the Lagrangian for the system: